-VE reported revenues of OMR 41,175,986, during the year ended on 31st December 2019, an increase of 4% as compared to last year due to improved performance of its Sohar facility.
-VE achieved profit after tax (attributed to shareholders of Parent Company) of OMR 342,759 during the year as compared to a profit of OMR 31,067 in last year for the same period.
-During the year company initiated many cost control initiatives which helped the company to secure orders in the competitive market and increasing the profits of the company.
+VE reported revenues of OMR 34,380,932 during the year ended on 31st December 2020, a decrease of 16% as compared to last year.
+VE reported loss after tax (attributed to shareholders of Parent Company) of OMR 357,023 during the year as compared to a profit of OMR 342,759 in last year for the same period.
+During the year the Company witnessed competition in the prices of distribution transformers in addition to the high price of imported raw materials which impacted the results of the company.
+The Company witnessed a decline in sales of its power transformer during 2020.
+Company has initiated many cost control initiatives to reduce its losses.

-3. Arabia Falcon Insurance Company SAOG (AFIC):
+3. Arabia Falcon Insurance Company SAOC (AFIC):

-AFIC recorded Gross Written Premium of OMR 16,904,632 during the year ended on 31st December 2019 as compared to OMR 16,065,241 for the last year same period, a growth of 5%.
-The Net profit after tax of company for the period is OMR 1,122,144 against OMR 1,040,713 of last year, a growth of 8%.
+AFIC recorded Gross Written Premium of OMR 18,285,838 during the year ended on 31st December 2020 as compared to OMR 16,904,632 for the last year, a growth of 8%.
+The Net profit after tax of company for the period is OMR 1,668,760 against OMR 1,122,144 of last year, a growth of 49%.
 AFIC has been consciously restructuring its portfolio to phase-out large loss-making accounts coupled with concerted efforts to write new businesses.
-The measures taken by the management has resulted in considerable reduction in overall net claims ratio to 49% in 2019 from 64% in 2018.
+The measures taken by the management has resulted in considerable reduction in overall net claims ratio to 34% in 2020 from 49% in 2019.